Orthanc (server): History and awards

+Between 2017 and 2021, the development has been supported by the Osimis company, still with Sébastien Jodogne as the lead developer.
+Since 2021, the development has been handled both by Alain Mazy with financial support from Open Collective, and by the health informatics research team led by Sébastien Jodogne at Université Catholique de Louvain.

+Orthanc was recognized as a digital public good by the Digital Public Goods Alliance in August 2023.

 Distribution

 Orthanc is part of the Debian Med project.
 Official packages are available for numerous Linux distributions including Debian, Ubuntu and Fedora.
 Ports are available for FreeBSD and OpenBSD.
 Windows/MacOS binary installer packages may be freely downloaded from the Orthanc website but are provided by a commercial partner.

 Orthanc is also available as a Beta-package through the package center for Synology NAS users.